-Killings: Pro-democracy Group Petitions ICC | Leadership Newspaper
+Killings: Pro-Democracy Group Petitions ICC | Leadership Newspaper

 “We state once and again that Nigerian lives are sacred.
 No human is dispensable.
 Lives must be protected as must the dead who deserve respect after death and decent burial.

-“Rather than take the best approach as stated above, they flagrantly refused to toe the part of honor.
+“Rather than take the best approach as stated above, they flagrantly refused to toe the part of honour.

 “Their latest strategy was an attempt to forcefully prevail on the component states to eject the local owners of lands and converting same for the benefit of the President’s Buhari’s kinsmen (the cattle Herders).